aws-amplify/docs/cli-toolchain/graphql.md

 ```

 Note how a one-to-many connection needs a @key that allows comments to be queried by the postID and the connection uses this key to get all comments whose postID is the id of the post it called on.
-After it's transformed, you can create comments with a post as follows:
+After it's transformed, you can create comments and query the connected Post as follows:

 ```
 mutation CreateCommentOnPost {